Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Abstract

 \section{Abstract}

-We study the geometry and topology of (filtered) algebra-bundles $\bfPsi^\bbZ$ over a smooth manifold $X$ with typical fibre $\Psi^\bbZ(Z; V)$, the algebra of classical pseudodifferential operators of integral order on the compact manifold $Z$ acting on smooth sections of a vector bundle $V$.
-First a theorem of Duistermaat and Singer is generalized to the assertion that the group of projective invertible Fourier integral operators $\PGL(\cF^\bbC(Z; V))$, is precisely the automorphism group, $\Aut(\Psi^\bbZ(Z; V)),$ of the filtered algebra of pseudodifferential operators.
+We study the geometry and topology of (filtered) algebra-bundles $\bfPsi^\bbZ$ over a smooth manifold $X$ with typical fibre $\Psi^\bbZ(Z; V)$, the algebra of classical pseudodifferential operators acting on smooth sections of a vector bundle $V$ over the compact manifold $Z$ and of integral order.
+First a theorem of Duistermaat and Singer is generalized to the assertion that the group of projective invertible Fourier integral operators $\PGL(\cF^\bbC(Z; V))$, is precisely the automorphism group, of the filtered algebra of pseudodifferential operators.
 We replace some of the arguments in their paper by microlocal ones, thereby removing the topological assumption.
-We define a natural class of connections and B-fields on the principal bundle to which $\bfPsi^\bbZ$ is associated and obtain a de Rham representative of the Dixmier-Douady class, in terms of the outer derivation on the Lie algebra and the residue trace of Guillemin and Wodzicki; the resulting formula only depends on the formal symbol algebra $\bfPsi^\bbZ/\bfPsi^{-\infty}.$ Some examples of pseudodifferential bundles with non-torsion Dixmier-Douady class are given; in general such a bundle is not associated to a finite dimensional fibre bundle over $X.$
+We define a natural class of connections and B-fields on the principal bundle to which $\bfPsi^\bbZ$ is associated and obtain a de Rham representative of the Dixmier-Douady class, in terms of the outer derivation on the Lie algebra and the residue trace of Guillemin and Wodzicki; the resulting formula only depends on the formal symbol algebra $\bfPsi^\bbZ/\bfPsi^{-\infty}.$ Examples of pseudodifferential algebra bundles are given that are not associated to a finite dimensional fibre bundle over $X.$